marcusandremallari/MARCUSANDREMALLARI-ECE2112/README.md

 * **List Concatenation (`+`)** - Operates on list data types to combine multiple sublists into a single contiguous list.
 Enclosing `last` and `first` inside brackets converts them into single-element lists (`[last]` and `[first]`) so they can be merged with the `middle` sublist.

   Example: `[6]` + `[2, 3, 4, 5]` + `[1]` --> `[6, 2, 3, 4, 5, 1]`

-These Python unpacking and list construction techniques were combined in order to create a single defined function that swaps the outer bookends of any given list:

 Thank you for reading!